On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Imaginary Part of the Effective Action in de Sitter Spacetime

 The Green’s function representation of the effective action provides precisely a unifying framework.
 By substituting (\ref{MRofGF}) into (\ref{defImWG}), we obtain an expression that incorporates all integration variables in a single formula

 with $\sqrt{|g(\eta)|}=\frac{1}{(-\eta)^{d+1}}$ and

-Here we have set $\theta(0)=\frac{1}{2}$.
+Here we set $\theta(0)=\frac{1}{2}$ and $J_{i\nu}(x)$ denotes the Bessel function of the first kind.
 Due to the spatial translation invariance, the integrand is independent of the spatial coordinates, so the spatial integral simply contributes an overall volume factor $V_d=\int \dd^d \mathbf{x}$.
 The remaining integrations over conformal time and comoving momentum are divergent.
 In order to obtain a finite result, we can introduce two explicit cutoffs: a late-time cutoff $\tau \to 0^{-}$ in the time integration and a momentum cutoff $\Lambda \to +\infty$ in the comoving momentum integration, respectively.
 Since the expression $G_{\mathbf{k}}(\eta,\eta)$ depends only on the magnitude of the comoving momentum, it is convenient to rewrite the momentum integration in spherical coordinates.
 The effective action can then be re-written as

 As before, we change the integration variable $\bar{m}^2$ to $\mu$.
 In this regulated integration, the entire imaginary contribution originates from the factor $J_{i \mu }(k \eta ) H_{-i \mu }^{(2)}(-k \eta )$.
 Making use of the following identity